-The advances in smartphone computing power have led to the success of augmented reality apps for mobile phones.
-More and more businesses are taking advantage of this technology to broaden their customer base and increase profits.
-Wine manufactures are turning to cutting edge AR technology to promote their products by providing users with engaging and interactive content that involves history, cultural ties and real life stories.
+Augmented reality’s possibilities leave no one indifferent, with manufacturers being no exception.
+Wine manufactures are turning to AR to promote their products by providing users with engaging and interactive content that involves history, cultural ties and real life stories.

 Unique and innovative, AR applications are being used by businesses to attract customers, increase sales and maximize profits.
 One enterprise that is surprisingly benefitting from this technology is the wine industry!
 Wine makers are adopting this technology to meet the demands of a competitive market and sell their products in a creative fashion.

 Interestingly, wine is one beverage that has history, culture, romance, art and poetry all entangled together.
 People gather to enjoy a glass of wine not just for its flavor but also to relish the stories that accompany it.
 More and more people like to know the historical perspective, the tradition and the stories connected with it.